wavescholar/Arbitrary-Precision-Analytics/README.md

 =============================

-Am arbitrary precision root finding library.
+An arbitrary precision root finding library.
 Uses boost and NTL.

 The implementation provided is for cube roots.